endeve/thornado/README.md

 </pre>

 # Activities, progress, and results
+## Mar 18 2024
+1. Run FlashX with unitrace and vtune in different ways.
+It is found out that vtune works, however, we need do `sudo /opt/sepdk/src/rmmod-sep; sudo /opt/sepdk/src/insmod-sep` to make vtune work.
+Discussed with Marcus, and it seems to me that he is now convinced that our profiling tool, i.e., unitrace might have issue.
+We run cases in a systematic way to generate a table to show where the overheads are.
 ## Mar 15 2024
 1. By running a large number of cases with unitrace, LIBOMPTARGET_PLUGIN_PROFILE, and unitrace + LIBOMPTARGET_PLUGIN_PROFILE, it is found that unitrace alone gives crazy times, while both LIBOMPTARGET_PLUGIN_PROFILE, and unitrace + LIBOMPTARGET_PLUGIN_PROFILE produce reasonable times.
 <pre>